23f2002602/Team185/README.md

 📸 Screenshots
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-THE dashboard of the application is https://github.com/user-attachments/assets/6bfb17ea-2292-40aa-b13a-64cd05f7a38f the listing of the application is https://github.com/user-attachments/assets/b9686589-85ef-4690-8a70-42ead1f2444c
+THE dashboard of the user is
+https://github.com/user-attachments/assets/6bfb17ea-2292-40aa-b13a-64cd05f7a38f

-the products list is
+The listing of the application is https://github.com/user-attachments/assets/b9686589-85ef-4690-8a70-42ead1f2444c

+The product  list
 https://github.com/user-attachments/assets/e28bdecb-4f17-4f65-8343-155cd80355e5

-THE DEPLOYED LINK IS
+→ THE DEPLOYED LINK IS

-deployed website link
-https://studio--loopmart-mih5i.us-central1.hosted.app/📸 Screenshots
+Deployed website link OF LOOPMART https://studio--loopmart-mih5i.us-central1.hosted.app/📸 Screenshots